Russian shot dead in Austria, police probe political motive

 Lower Austria police said in a statement Sunday that a 47-year-old suspect didn't resist when he was detained by armed officers in Linz.
 “The circumstances of the crime are unclear,” police said, but added that the investigation is being handled by regional anti-terrorism authorities.

+A spokeswoman for Lower Austria police, Sonja Stamminger, said that a second person was detained in connection with the killing Sunday but declined to provide further details.
 The Russian website Kavkazski Uzel, which covers issues throughout the Caucasus region, said the victim ran a YouTube channel containing critical commentary about Chechnya under Kadyrov.
-The killing follows several other attacks on Chechens abroad.

 ALSO READ